becklabs/patch-antenna-tto/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://chatgpt.com/c/LICENSE) file for details.

----

 ## Contact

-For questions or feedback, please open an issue or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please open an issue or contact [labash.b@northeastern.edu](mailto:labash.b@northeastern.edu).

----

 Happy designing!